dustedmtl/lastu/docs/USERGUIDE.md

 You can download the application and database(s) here: TBD.

+## Init file and database file

+The main function of the init file is to tell the application what the database file is and where it should be found.
+For a more general description of the options, please see [Init file configuration](#init-file-configuration).

+The init file itself is looked for from two locations:
+ - The same directory where the application is located in
+ - The user's home directory
+   - Mac: `/Users/<username>/wm2.ini`
+   - Windows: `C:\Users\<username>\wm2.ini`

+If the init file is not found, the database filename will default to `wm2database.db` and the application will try to locate it from the `data` subdirectory.

 ## User interface

 The UI consists of one or more windows, with a query field, results table and various information fields.
 The application is used by entering a query into the query field and the pressing the `Query` button (or simply pressing the `Enter` on the keyboard).
 A variety of functions are also available from the menu, which opening a different database, exporting and copying information to clipboard and another file and choosing which columns to show.